 Participatory photography a project aimed at people in a therapeutic process recovering from sexual abuse.
 The aim is to accompany them in their recovery and offer them image as a means of expression.

 This project continues previous experiences of participatory photography in the Barcelona district of Sant Martí and aims to strengthen the incipient bond created between people living in a local community and to take a step forward in destigmatising mental health problems.
 Opening up to new participants, a “mixed” group of people, with and without a diagnosis, exchange skills and knowledge, strengthening their commitment to each other.

 For four months, ten amateur photographers diagnosed with some kind of mental health problem went out on the streets to take portraits of their neighbours, with the help of a mobile photography studio.
-Through this experience of direct contact with other people, a door was opened to the creation of new ties among people sharing the same neighbourhood.

 Learning to see can be understood as an attitude, a personal commitment, and a discovery of the intention that is behind a gaze.
 For four months, the participants in this photography workshop -all of them people diagnosed by some kind of mental health problem- were able to explore their capacity for creative expression through the camera.

 Using photography not only as testimonial record but also as a discovery and reaffirmation of one’s own viewpoint, a group of young migrants in their years explored for four months the possibilities of using images as vehicles for the expression of what they feel.